What is Littermate Syndrome?

 - Issues when encountering new situations when alone

-These issues aren’t often experienced right away, but as both dogs reach mental maturity, they tend to intensify greatly.
+These behavioral issues aren’t often experienced right after you get your puppies, but as both dogs reach mental maturity, they tend to intensify greatly.
 Littermate syndrome often causes aggression in breeds that are not prone to aggressive behaviors.
-For example, we rarely see aggression in Labradors, but when two Labrador littermates are raised together we see much higher levels of aggression and or fear.
+For example, we rarely see aggression in Labradors, but when two Labrador littermates are raised together there is a much higher potential for aggression and or fear.

 Littermate syndrome can be managed, but it is a lot of work.
 An owner should know that preventing littermate syndrome doesn’t just double their workload, but rather triples it.
 They’ll have to train with each dog individually, and then together.
 Remember that littermate syndrome is not a dog simply acting out.
 Littermate syndrome causes dogs to not go through their normal developmental process and takes a huge amount of work to overcome once it is present.
 At that point you aren’t simply asking a dog not to be bad, you are trying to socialize them long after their “socialization window” has closed.
 It is hard work!

 The easiest way to prevent littermate syndrome is to only take one puppy at a time.
-It is always tempting to take two because they are just so darn cute together.
+We know that it is always tempting to take two because they are just so darn cute together.
 But no matter how cute they are the safer route will always be to just take one.
-If you want a second dog, I would suggest waiting 6 months and then getting another puppy.
-This way the first dog will have already been socialized properly.
+If you want a second dog, we suggest waiting 6 months after getting your first pup before getting another puppy.
+This way the first dog will have already been socialized properly and then you can do that work with your new puppy.

 Working through Littermate Syndrome